webplatform/docs-wpd/Getting_Started/index.md

 =Start contributing content=
 Anyone can contribute to the WebPlatform.org wiki. '''First''', read the [[WPD:Editors_Guide|Editor's Guide]] to learn how to set up your account, find information about how we work, and get the details about editing content.
-Then come back here and dig in!
+Then, come back here and dig in!

 This page provides lists of pages that need your help; these are broken out by task.
-Scroll down the page to find a task you'd like to perform.
+Scroll down the page to find a task you would like to perform.
 In the table for each task, click the link to a page that needs the work.

 '''As you work, do the following:'''
-# Check out the page you're working on so that other editors don't attempt to work on the same page.
+# Check out the page you are working on so that other editors do not attempt to work on the same page.
 #: Edit the page, check the box, '''Checked out (this article is currently being worked on)''', save the page, then reopen it and resume working.
-#: Don't forget to uncheck the box when you're done editing the page.
+#: Do not forget to uncheck the box when you are done editing the page.
-# if you have any questions, [[WPD:Editors_Guide/step_2_communicate_with_the_online_community| just ask the community on IRC or e-mail]].
+# If you have any questions, [[WPD:Editors_Guide/step_2_communicate_with_the_online_community| just ask the community on IRC or e-mail]].
 #:
 # Refer to [[WPD:Editors_Guide/step_5_update_existing_content| Step 5 of the Editor's Guide]] for information about editing pages.

 The tasks are listed by degree of experience and knowledge required.
-As you move from the basic tasks to more advanced tasks, you'll gain greater expertise, both in using the wiki and in the subject matter.
+As you move from the basic tasks to more advanced tasks, you will gain greater expertise -- both in using the wiki and in the subject matter.
 Choose from the following types of tasks:
 <div class="topic-container">
 <p>&nbsp;</p>
 <div class="long-topic">